 The Eloqua app will create new contacts if they don't already exist in the Eloqua lead database.
 If the lead does exist, those contacts will be updated.

-Contact counts between Lattice & Eloqua
+Contact counts between the CDP & Eloqua

 Different Contacts in Lattice share the same email